jamesrwyatt2/jamesrwyatt2/README.md

  👋 Hi there, I’m James Wyatt!!
-- 🌱 I’m currently working as a Software Engineer/Database Analyst.
+- 🌱 I’m currently working as a Software Engineer.
 Here I use API and Javascript to create frontend charts to display data.
 - 👀 I’m enjoy working on Java Spring Boot, and am learning Angular to with it.
 - 💞️ I have worked on Python, Django, Flask, Java, Spring, MySQL, JavaScript, React, Node.js!
 - ✨ I am currently working on Giflty App.
 Gift registry application that allows you save urls for items you want and share it with others!
 Check it out at Giftlyapp.com!